Cussk/Alien-Vdeo-Store/README.md

  Guided project for the Unity Creative Core learning pathway.
 Taking Unity core design principles and applying them to the provided scene to make it more dynamic and engaging.

- Unity Core Areas used for prohect requirements:
+ Unity Core Areas used for project requirements:

 Shaders / Materials Lighting Animation:
 - Colorful cartoon-style materials with bright colors